Social Media and Events: Connecting the Dots

 - And a staggering 93% said dedicated social profiles for events are at least somewhat important

 These are just a fraction of our findings.
-For a deeper look at how attendees are using social media and tips on how to foster that use towards your event goals, download our latest eBriefing: Social Media and Events: Connecting the Dots.
+For a deeper look at how attendees are using social media and tips on how to foster that use towards your event goals, check out our Strategy center and download our latest eBriefings including Social Media and Events: Connecting the Dots.